Null controllability of damped nonlinear wave equation: Introduction and main results

-\begin{remark} The proof strongly depends on damping structure, such that we can use Galerkin method and a fixed point argument in L. C. Evans \cite{Evans}.
-One might expect that this method also works for other possible damping of the wave system with different boundary conditions. \end{remark}
+\begin{remark} The proof relies heavily on the specific damping structure, allowing us to employ the Galerkin method and a fixed point argument as discussed in L. C. Evans \cite{Evans}.
+It might be expected that this approach could also be applicable to other types of damping within the wave system, even with varying boundary conditions. \end{remark}